Anna Valley

 Anna Valley is part of the village and parish of Upper Clatford, Hampshire, United Kingdom.
-The settlement is effectively an outer suburb of Andover, and is located approximately 1.0 mi south-west of the town centre.
+The settlement is located approximately 1.0 mi south-west of the market town of Andover.

 The name 'Anna' derives from the Celtic river 'Anne' meaning 'Ash tree stream' now known as Pillhill Brook on the Ordnance Survey Landranger map, though it is still known as the River Ann to older local people.

 Tasker Waterloo Ironworks (Taskers of Andover) opened here in 1815 and survived as a manufacturing industry until final closure in 1984.
 The site is now a modern housing development though there are still signs of Tasker's influence in the village in the form of workmen's houses, a line of terraced houses built for the workers and the former Tasker's hall which is now private housing.

 Originally much of the land occupied by the later foundry at the far end of the village was marsh land, known as Clatford Marsh.
 Robert Tasker noted the fact that the village had quarrying rights to chalk in the nearby hillside.
 By exploiting this right and quarrying an acre of chalk from the hillside it enabled the marshland to be filled with the quarried materials to act as foundations for the new Iron Foundry situated alongside the PillHill brook which would serve as a source of water power for the foundry.
 This chalk quarry is still very much in evidence (it is owned by the Parish Council) and can be seen from the road and a footpath that passes along the hillside behind the village leading to the Iron Age hillfort of Bury Hill.